Author Rights and Terms of Use

 The Keep encourages submission of student created content.
 This may include student photos from Greek Life, Residence Hall Associations Registered Student Organization events, capstone projects, research posters, art portfolios, podcasts, and honors papers.

-Student submissions need to be supported by sponsorship of a faculty or staff member:
+Student submissions will be reviewed by a professor or advisor.

 Students retain the copyright and intellectual property rights of content that they have created.
 See the sections above on Author Rights and Creative Commons licenses for more information.